emacs-mirror/emacs/mps/manual/source/glossary/a.rst

         .. aka:: *function record*, *activation frame*.

-        An activation or function record is a data structure, associated with the invocation of a function, procedure or control block that stores the variables, temporaries and fixed-sized data local to the block, and the information required to return to the invoking context.
-It is often stored on a :term:`stack`.
+        An activation or function record is a data structure, associated with the invocation of a function, procedure, or control block that stores the variables, temporaries, and fixed-sized data that are local to the block, and the information required to return to the invoking context.
+It is often stored on a :term:`control stack`.

         In a register-based hardware architecture, the current activation record is typically partially stored in registers.